ACTIVATOR™ Course for Rehab Professionals

-Learn how this dynamic evidence based patent pending tool is revolutionizing rehabilitation and is being used extensively in all continuum’s of health care instead of passive mobility devices such as canes, crutches and even walkers.
+Learn how this dynamic evidence based patent pending tool is revolutionizing rehabilitation and is being used extensively in all continuum’s of health care and has many benefits compared to passive mobility devices such as canes, crutches and even walkers.

 They have been instrumental in promoting an upright posture and a functional walking pattern compared to canes and walkers.
 In my opinion they facilitate rehabilitation and return patients to optimal function faster.”

 Dr. Charles G. Fisher MD MHSc FRCSC, Past President of the Canadian Spine Society

 - Research Review – 200 studies on walking poles on PubMed

 - ACTIVATOR Poles & Technique

 - Seated, standing & Pre-Gait Exercises

 - Using the poles with orthopedic, neurology, older adults & spinal conditions